How to keep Your camper cool- survive vanlife when it’s crazy HOT

 However, it’s well over 30 in the UK right now and travel isn’t an option, so we’re having to deal.
 Here are some of our best tips for staying cool in a motorhome or campervan during a heat wave, to try and make vanlife a little more bearable.

-This may not always be possible, but if you have a choice of parking spots or pitches, try to pick one in the shade if the weather is forecast to be hot.
-Even if it’s only shaded for part of the day, it will make it much more bearable to be inside.
+This may not always be possible, but if you have a choice of parking spots or pitches on the campsite, try to pick one in the shade if the weather is forecast to be hot.
+Even if it’s only shaded for part of the day, it will make it much more bearable to be inside in high temperatures.

 We hope you found the video useful.
 If you did, we’d love it if you followed us on Youtube.
 New videos with tips for motorhoming and campervanning in the UK and Europe are released weekly.

 Take a tip from the Europeans and keep your motorhome blinds or hatch screens closed.
-If you have a reflective screen, use it.
-Just stopping a little light will help reduce the interior temperature dramatically.
+If you have a reflective screen or reflective insulation, use it.
+Just stopping a little direct sunlight using window shades is a great way to reduce the interior temperature dramatically, especially in the hottest part of the day.

 Don’t forget that many campsites either don’t allow BBQs or they insist they are kept off the floor.
-You’ll want to invest in a firepit or stand or a BBQ with legs.
+You can find our favourite BBQs for motorhomes and caravans here.

 New to motorhome or camper travel in Europe?
 You might find these posts helpful: